jamesericdavidson/jamesdavidson.xyz/content/posts/bandit.md

 slug: "bandit-wargame-walkthrough"
 ---

-[This page is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.]: #

 # Introduction {#introduction}

 The Bandit wargame by OverTheWire teaches the basics of Linux.
 It can be [played here](https://overthewire.org/wargames/bandit/).